jmilla01/Joaquin-Millan---Portfolio/README.md

 https://www.linkedin.com/feed/update/urn:li:activity:6787394782198034432/

 # Works done regarding Data Analysis/ Data Science through courses and work staff.
+I'm going to post some of my works done in courses and in work, to track my progress and diferrent appliances of my data skills.

 #### Data Analytics in Digital House
-I'm gonna post some of my works done during this course.

 1. This project was made with some class teammates, where we had to present to the rest of the course and simulate a debate, presenting information about energy and it's features associated focusing our research in Argentina.
 In this dashboard we analyzed lot of different data sources, so we could developed and demonstarte the whole story.